Chart Color Schemes

 Abbotsbury has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population for the Abbotsbury statistical area (Lv2) is around 4,694.
-This figure represents an increase of 494 people since the 2021 Census, which reported a population of 4,200.
-The change was inferred from AreaSearch's estimation of 4,555 residents following examination of ABS' latest ERP data release (June 2024) and validation of three new addresses post-Census date.
-This results in a population density ratio of 942 persons per square kilometer, roughly inline with averages across locations assessed by AreaSearch.
-The Abbotsbury SA2's growth rate of 11.8% since the 2021 Census exceeded both its SA3 area (4.3%) and state averages, marking it as a regional growth leader.
+As of Feb 2026, the estimated population of the suburb of Abbotsbury is around 4,695, reflecting an increase of 495 people since the 2021 Census which reported a population of 4,200.
+This growth was inferred from AreaSearch's resident population estimate of 4,555 in Jun 2024 and three additional validated new addresses since the Census date.
+The population density is approximately 942 persons per square kilometer, aligning with averages across locations assessed by AreaSearch.
+Abbotsbury's population growth rate of 11.8% exceeded both the SA3 area (4.4%) and state averages, making it a growth leader in the region.
 Overseas migration contributed approximately 91.0% of overall population gains during recent periods.
+For future projections, AreaSearch is using ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the Abbotsbury SA2's population is expected to decline by 70 persons by 2041.
-However, specific age cohorts like the 75 to 84 group are projected to expand, with an increase of 133 people anticipated over this period.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+According to these projections, the suburb's population is expected to decline by 83 persons by 2041, while specific age cohorts like the 75 to 84 age group are projected to expand by 148 people.

 Frequently Asked Questions - Population